Coventry Bees: 2000s

-The American pairing of Hancock and Hamill led Coventry into the new millennium and the Bee's results were solid, twice finishing 3rd in 2001 and 2002 before finishing runner-up behind Poole Pirates in 2003.
+The American pairing of Hancock and Hamill led Coventry into the new millennium and the Bees results were solid, twice finishing 3rd in 2001 and 2002 before finishing runner-up behind Poole Pirates in 2003.
 After a terrible 2004 campaign changes were made with Scott Nicholls coming in to support number 1 Andreas Jonsson.
 The pair were well supported by other new signings Joonas Kylmäkorpi and Sebastian Ułamek, which resulted in the Bees becoming the 2005 champions.

 On 28 October 2007, the Bees lifted the Elite League Knockout Cup for the second year running, defeating the Swindon Robins in the final, completing a clean sweep of all three major trophies, having already annexed the Craven Shield by beating Swindon Robins and the Poole Pirates over the three leg final and winning the league title.
 Scott Nicholls remained with the team from 2005 and was well supported by Chris Harris.

 2010s

 In 2010, the Bees won the Elite League Championship, defeating the Poole Pirates in both legs of the play-off grand finals.
 The 2010 triumph was the eighth and last time that Coventry would be crowned champions of Britain.

 The 2011 season brought continual problems starting on 24 November 2010, when changes to the rules for rider averages made at the AGM of the BSPA saw the Bees and Peterborough Panthers walk out of the meeting, resulting in the BSPA omitting both teams from the 2011 season for failing to declare their intent to compete.
-However, four months later on 8 April 2011, the BSPA reverted the decision.
-Later, captain Edward Kennett was banned for six months, after it was deemed his silencer was 'illegal, with Kennett blaming a fellow team member.
+However, four months later on 8 April 2011, the BSPA reversed the decision.
+Later, captain Edward Kennett was banned for six months, after it was deemed his silencer was ‘illegal’, with Kennett blaming a fellow team member.
 Then on 21 September, the Bees were put up for sale by owner Avtar Sandhu.
 Businessman Mick Horton and Colin Pratt took over the team.

-Five more seasons of Elite League racing ensued including a play off final in 2014 before the racing ceased due to the closure of Brandon Stadium.
+Five more seasons of Elite League racing ensued, including a play-off final in 2014 before the racing ceased due to the closure of Brandon Stadium.